Lombiq/Orchard-Liquid-Markup/Readme.md

 	Note that there are no quotes around Model.Content!

 	Displaying any shape with the display tag, here the User shape:
-	{% display User %}
+	{% Display User %}
-	For the sake of consistency the display tag (although tags are all lowercase in Liquid) is also available with a capital D.

 	You can also give the shape input parameters as from C#:
-	{% display User, 'Parameter1: some value', 'Parameter2: some other value' %}
+	{% Display User, 'Parameter1: some value', 'Parameter2: some other value' %}
 	These then can be use from inside the User shape as Model.ParameterName.